-Random Acts of Violence is a 2019 American road trip slasher horror feature film about a graphic novel creator who is stalked by one of his demented fans.
+Random Acts of Violence is a 2019 American road trip slasher horror film about a graphic novel creator who is stalked by a demented fan.

 Directed by and co-starring Jay Baruchel from a screenplay co-written with Jesse Chabot, based on a graphic novel by Justin Gray and Jimmy Palmiotti, the Elevation Pictures-Manis Film production also stars Jordana Brewster (The Texas Chainsaw Massacre), Jesse Williams and Aviva Mongillo.